Eric D. Walrond: Life after career

+In 1928, after a decade living in the United States, Walrond left to visit Panama, intending to write another novel.
+He would return to the US to visit his parents only once after this.
+He did not finish his novel, and moved to Paris in 1929.
+Although he researched extensively and wrote a manuscript about the development of Panama, preparing to publish a history titled The Big Ditch, his publisher Horace Liveright abandoned their contract in the wake of the Great Depression; Walrond was forced to borrow money to return to New York and reclaim the document from extortionate capture.
+He continued to write, but did not receive as much attention as earlier in his career.
+In 1932, he moved to England, where he settled for the rest of his life.

-After a decade in America, Walrond left for England, where he met English writers and artists during the 1930s, including Winifred Holtby.
-In later life he continued to employ his editorial skills from time to time, while working as an accountant.
-He lived from 1939 to 1952 at 9 Ivy Terrace Bradford-on-Avon, Wiltshire, while working at the Avon Rubber factory in Melksham.
-However, in 1952 he admitted himself to a psychiatric hospital, Roundway Hospital in Devizes, and stayed there until 1957.
-After he left the hospital, he was involved in a theatrical production at London's Royal Court Theatre in the aftermath of the 1958 Notting Hill race riots.
-In the Royal Court Theatre, Walrond produced a literary work in "Masks of Arcady".
-Robert Bone, scholar of American literature and a professor of English at Columbia University, gives details of this production in his CLA Journal.
+In England, Walrond met writers and artists during the 1930s, including Winifred Holtby.
+He continued to employ his editorial skills occasionally while working as an accountant.
+From 1939 to 1952, he lived at 9 Ivy Terrace Bradford-on-Avon, Wiltshire while employed at the Avon Rubber factory in Melksham.
+In 1952, he admitted himself to a psychiatric hospital, Roundway Hospital in Devizes, where he remained until 1957.
+He published his last story in the Roundway Review in 1954, while he was a patient at the hospital's psychiatric facility in Wiltshire, England.
+He also released excerpts from The Big Ditch here, although they failed to gain greater attention.
+After he left the hospital, he participated in a theatrical production at London's Royal Court Theatre in the aftermath of the 1958 Notting Hill race riots.
+There, he also produced a literary work in Masks of Arcady.
+Robert Bone, scholar of African American literature and a professor of English at Columbia University, gives details of this production in his CLA Journal.

-On 8 August 1966, at the age of 67, Walrond collapsed on a street in central London and was pronounced dead on arrival at St. Bartholomew's Hospital.
-Following an autopsy, he was buried at Abney Park Cemetery, Stoke Newington, on 17 September.
-His grave lies on a path edge in the southern section.
+Walrond suffered from many health problems, including numerous heart attacks; he died as a result of his fifth attack.
+On 8 August 1966, at the age of 67, Walrond collapsed on a street in central London, and was pronounced dead on arrival at St. Bartholomew's Hospital.
+Following an autopsy, Walrond was buried in an unmarked common grave at Abney Park Cemetery, Stoke Newington, on 17 September 1966.
+A memorial for him was carved in 2008 by the Abney Park stonecarver’s group, and placed near his burial spot on Watt's Walk.